Viewshed analysis and solar radiation

 • sun position and solar radiation principles

-• dynamics and spatial variability of solar radiation
+• dynamics and spatial variability of solar irradiance

 See also Supplemental material links